 A Bridge to Community

-With a focus on wellness, the MBWC aims to build dementia-friendly communities that honor the value, dignity and contributions of persons living with memory loss.
+With a focus on wellness, the MBWC aims to build dementia-friendly communities across Washington State that honor the value, dignity and contributions of persons living with memory loss.
 Working with our partners, we develop events, programs and resources that ensure that persons living with memory loss remain a vital part of the community, and deserve the opportunity to stay active, be connected, and give back.
 In addition, we train medical residents, educate primary care doctors and other professionals, and spread the word about new research findings and approaches – all with the aim of building communities in which persons living with memory loss can thrive.

 At the MBWC, we see a path forward.
 While our memory clinic team offers the best available care and support, our research scientists discover new approaches to prevent and treat neurodegenerative conditions, and we join with our partners to build dementia friendly communities.
 This is our future: Exceptional care.
 Scientific discovery.
 Community transformation.

 To connect with us on social media, follow us on Facebook, tweet with us on Twitter, and visit us on Spotify.
 We share enormous amounts of information that align with our center's clinical and social mission and scientific focus.